the-engine-room/library/_books/01-tool-reuse-open-contracting.md

 4. **<u>Good learning resources</u>**
 <br>
-There are already some good resources out there available for new implementers, but our interviews showed that more are needed, particularly on a relatively ‘intermediate’ level – i.e. pitched at those who are not necessarily programmers, but who would still like to get into more detail than provided by more ‘overview-level’ resources.
+There are already some good resources out there available for new implementers, but our interviews showed that more are needed, particularly on a relatively ‘intermediate’ level – i.e. pitched at those who are not necessarily programmers, but who would still like to get into more detail than provided by more ‘overview’ level resources.

 5. **<u>Sufficient financing</u>**
 <br>